pramnora/NodeJS/modules/README.md

 # NODEJS MODULES

-NodeJS, allows one to break up a large Javascript file...into being a series of separately callable code modules, instead.
+NodeJS, allows one to break up a **large** Javascript file...into being a series of smaller separately callable code *modules*, instead.

 Each code module has..

 - the file extension: [.js]
-- uses the 'exports' statement to export a particular function/module
+- uses the 'exports' statement to export a particular function/module  (eg. exports.add function(x,y){return x+y;})

-This modular coding technique also allows one to build libraries of reusable functions.../-etc.
+This *modular* coding technique; also, allows one to build libraries of 'reusable' functions.../-etc.

 -----